AnswerDotAI/caddy-sqlite-router/README.md

 ## Testing

 1. Create the test database by running `python mkdb.py` with a python virtual environment that has `fastlite` installed.
-2. Run `go test -v` to run the unit tests.
+2. Run `CGO_ENABLED=1 go test -v ./...` to run the unit tests with the SQLite3 driver.
 3. Run `python test_e2e.py` to run the end to end test.

 ## License